Scott Bessent: Foreign

 In 2022, Bessent praised Trump and former Japanese prime minister Shinzo Abe for containing China.
 He called China "ever more antagonistic".
 Bessent has supported tariffs in the second Trump administration.
 In a November 2024 Fox News op-ed, he wrote that the "U.S. opened its markets to the world, but China's resulting economic growth has only cemented the hold of a despotic regime" and argued tariffs "are a means to finally stand up for Americans".
 In March 2025, amid Trump's threats to impose tariffs on Canada and Mexico, Bessent defended the tariffs, saying, "access to cheap goods is not the essence of the American Dream."
 In April 2025, after Trump announced Liberation Day tariffs, Bessent warned countries against retaliating, promising escalation.
 On April 9, Trump paused many of the tariffs; Bessent and Commerce Secretary Howard Lutnick were credited with convincing Trump to do so.
 Bessent has advocated pressuring U.S. trading partners to restrict their economic relationships with China.

-In August 2025, Bessent accused India of profiting from reselling Russian oil during Russia's war against Ukraine, saying: "This is what I would call the Indian arbitrage—buying cheap Russian oil, reselling it as product.
+In August 2025, Bessent accused India of profiting from reselling Russian oil during Russia's war against Ukraine and said, "This is what I would call the Indian arbitrage—buying cheap Russian oil, reselling it as product.
 They've made $16 billion in excess profits—some of the richest families in India."

-In September 2025, Bessent voiced support for more secondary sanctions on Russia to "collapse" the Russian economy, saying the Trump administration is "prepared to increase pressure on Russia, but we need our European partners to follow us."

-After an October 2025 meeting between two leaders at the APEC Summit in South Korea, Bessent said that China's decision to restrict rare earth exports may have been a strategic miscalculation, as it encouraged other countries to reduce reliance on Chinese supplies and develop alternative sources.
+In September 2025, Bessent voiced support for more secondary sanctions on Russia to "collapse" the Russian economy, saying the Trump administration is "prepared to increase pressure on Russia, but we need our European partners to follow us".
+After an October meeting between two leaders at the APEC Summit in South Korea, Bessent said that China's decision to restrict rare earth exports might have been a strategic miscalculation, as it encouraged other countries to reduce reliance on Chinese supplies and develop alternative sources.
 He suggested that the policy could lessen China's leverage within two years as global supply chains diversify.

+In January 2026, amid strained Canadian-U.S. relations, Bessent spoke in support of Alberta separatism, backing an October 2026 independence referendum there.
+He warned Canadian prime minister Mark Carney that his public criticisms of Trump's trade policies could lead to a formal review of the United States–Mexico–Canada Agreement.